mobile-app-dev-UOC/mobile-app-dev-UOC.github.io/content/01/03-ecosystems.md

 This is the most common version among devices targeting the general.
 This version refers to Android code maintained by Google plus a set of functionalities known as the Google API.
 There is a wide range of Google APIs that facilitate programming such as: notifications, access to Google Maps, connection to Gmail, authentication, artificial intelligence-related libraries, improved keyboards, …

-Lack of access to these APIS will have a severe impact on development time.
+Lack of access to these APIs will have a severe impact on development time.

 ### b) Android without Google API